-Most of the loudest voices—that is, the voices that get listened to—on the subject of autism come from parent groups and doctors.
-Although some are good, many ignore autistic people—what do we know, after all?
+Although this is changing, until very recently almost all of the people who shaped our perceptions about autism were not autistic.
+Most of the loudest voices—that is, the voices that get listened to—on the subject of autism come from parent groups and doctors and teachers.
+Although some are good, some ignore autistic people—what do we know, after all?
 This can lead to very harmful things and a deep misunderstanding of what our lives are actually like.
 I encourage you to learn more, but please always consider the source.
 Is it an autistic person, or not?
 If it’s not, are they contradicting or belittling autistic voices and perspectives?
 That’s a giant red flag.
 Here are some resources to get started.

 Don’t Listen to Autism Speaks.

 Autism Speaks: largest Autism “charity” in North America.
 It’s almost universally disliked by autistics because it belittles us, defends parents who kill autistic children, spreads bunk science, and silences actual autistic people.
-This is the first time they’ve had autistic people in positions of power; only 4% of their budget goes to services for autistic people and their families (and most of that is for parents, not autistics themselves).
-They also fund research to develop a test similar to amniocentesis which will allow parents to abort autistic kids.
+This is the first time they’ve had autistic people in positions of power, and they are improving, but only slowly.
+Only a tiny part of their budget goes to services for autistic people and their families (and most of that is for parents, not autistics themselves).

 What you should listen to instead: